Spacechild1/vstplugin/README.md

 #### Build project:

 1)	create a build directory, e.g. "build", next to the topmost "CMakeLists.txt"

-2)	cd into the build directory and run `cmake ..` + the necessary variables *or* set the variables in the cmake-gui and click "Configure" + "Generate"
+2)	cd into the build directory and run `cmake ..` + the necessary variables

+    *or* set the variables in cmake-gui and click "Configure" + "Generate"

 3)	build with `cmake --build . -j -v`

-    Visual Studio: open `vstplugin.sln` and build the solution.

 4)	install with `cmake --build . -v -t install`

-    Visual Studio: build the project `INSTALL`

 #### Build Wine host: